Device Emulator Functions

 If you want a quick way to send data to your applications, but you don't have your hardware device available at the moment, or you simply need to send data to debug your applications, you can do that very easily using the Device Emulator.
 To access ...

-The secret key used between TagoIO and your device is called Device Token.
-An access from a device will only be granted with a valid device token.
+The secret key used between TagoIO and your device is called a Device Token.
+Any access from a device will only be granted with a valid token.
 This token should be kept in secret and only be shared with those you trust.
-Each time a device is ...
+Each time a device is created, ...